-Scientists in Birmingham, England, linked celiac disease with gluten for the first time.
+Scientists in Birmingham, England, link celiac disease with gluten for the first time.

 How to Observe National Celiac Disease Awareness Day

-Foods like soups, salad dressings, and soy sauce can unexpectedly contain gluten.
-Verify by checking with the kitchen staff if you're eating out, don't be afraid to ask if a food contains gluten.
+Foods like soups, salad dressings and soy sauce can unexpectedly contain gluten.
+If you're eating out, don't be afraid to ask if a food contains gluten.

 This is always good advice, whether you're suffering from celiac disease or not.
 One of the best ways to monitor our health is to monitor what we put in our bodies.

-5 Important Things To Know About Celiac Disease
+5 Life-saving Facts To Know About Celiac Disease

 Celiac disease is more common in Caucasians, women, people with Down syndrome, and patients with type 1 diabetes.

-People with gluten sensitivity may experience bloating and diarrhea — but only people with celiac disease have compromised immune systems as a result.
+People with gluten sensitivity may experience bloating and diarrhea — but only people with celiac disease have compromised immune systems as a result of this disease.

 The number of Americans with celiac disease is increasing — possibly due to increased awareness and better diagnostic techniques.